-While this may not be effective for other people, it is worth having a shot.
+While this may not be effective for others, it is worth a shot.

-You can do the same method we did for the mattress in getting rid of and disinfecting your furniture from lice.
+You can do the same method we did for the mattress to remove and disinfect your furniture from lice.
 While you cannot wash your furniture as it can ruin it, you can naturally get rid of lice on furniture by sealing them with plastic and not using them for at least 10 days.

 This will deprive lice of food sources, and they will naturally die.

-Lice can only move by crawling; they cannot hop nor fly.
+Lice can only move by crawling; they cannot hop or fly.
 Therefore, lice can only be transmitted by direct contact with the hair of a lice-infested person.

-If you’re sharing a bed with a lice-infested person, there’s a high chance that lice can crawl to your head while sleeping.
+If you’re sharing a bed with a lice-infested person, there is a high chance lice can crawl to your head while sleeping.

 Considering that lice can crawl, here are also some other precautions you must take:

 - Avoid sharing hats, scarves, and coats where lice can crawl back to another person’s head.

 - Avoid sharing combs, brushes, or towels where lice are directly accessed if used by an infected person.

 - Do not lie on beds, couches, or pillows recently used by someone with a lice infestation.